ddev/ddev-contrib/docker-compose-services/redis/README.md

 ### Laravel

-To configure Laravel to use the redis cache driver.
+Laravel can be configured to use the redis service as the cache driver.

 * Update the `.env` file.